-Molluscum contagiosum is a viral infection which mainly affects children.
-It is caused by a pox virus.
+Molluscum contagiosum is a viral infection that mainly affects children.
+It is caused by a poxvirus.
 It is usually acquired through direct contact but may be contracted by sharing a bath, towels or clothing.
 Children often pick up the infection while playing together.

 What are the clinical features of this condition?

-This condition appears as small dome shaped bumps, which appear pearly and translucent.
+This condition appears as small dome-shaped bumps, which appear pearly and translucent.
 There is usually a central indentation on the surface of these lesions.
-This is referred to as umbillication.
+This is referred to as umbilication.
 The bumps may sometimes extend along a line especially at points of scratching.

 Molluscum contagiosum is a self limiting condition and often goes away on its own within about 6 months in most children.
 If there are only a few bumps, they could quite safely be ignored.

 Treatment may be considered under the following circumstances:

 - if the number of bumps are increasing

 - if there are signs of decreased immunity- eg. topical steroids applied to the site